chaitanya-lakkundi/CodeBus/README.md

 [Call graph]: http://www.doxygen.nl/manual/config.html#cfg_call_graph
 [2]: http://www.doxygen.nl/manual/config.html#cfg_call_graph

 ## Installation Method 1
+### Pull Docker Image (Fastest Method depending upon Internet connection speed)

+Assuming `docker` is installed. ([Tutorial to install docker])

+1. Execute `docker pull cs18s502/codebus:v1.1` to pull the image.
+2. `docker run --name codebus-run -it cs18s502/codebus:v1.1` to create a container and run.
+3. `./run.sh ../cutter`  OR  `./run.sh PATH-TO-REPO` to analyze the repository.
+4. Execute `exit` to stop the container.

+**PS:** If you want to start the container once again, execute the following commands.

+1. `docker start codebus-run`
+2. `docker attach codebus-run`

+### How to copy files from Docker container to your host filesystem?
+Execute `docker cp codebus-run:/home/cutter/cutter-evolution.pdf .`
+and `docker cp codebus-run:/home/cutter/plot.png .` to copy both files.

+## Installation Method 2
 ### Using generic installation of softwares (Tested on Ubuntu 16.04 and 18.04)

 1. Clone this repository and navigate to this directory in terminal.
 2. Execute `./install.sh`
 3. Execute `./run.sh ../Repos/cutter`   OR    `./run.sh PATH-TO-REPO` to analyze the repository.

-## Installation Method 2
-### Using Docker (10 minutes to install under our setup, ~200 MB download)
-#### Supports any operating system where `docker` is installed.

-Assuming `docker` is installed. ([Tutorial to install docker])

-[Tutorial to install docker]: https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04

-1. Download `Dockerfile` and save it in a new directory.
-Navigate to the new directory in terminal.
-2. Execute `docker build -t codebus .` to create `codebus` docker image.
-3. Execute `docker create --name codebus-run -t -i codebus` to create container named `codebus-run`.
-4. `docker start codebus-run` to start the container.
-5. `docker attach codebus-run` to get to command prompt.
-6. Execute `./run.sh ../cutter` to analyze `cutter`.

-#### How to copy files from Docker container to your host filesystem?
-Execute `docker cp codebus-run:/home/cutter/cutter-evolution.pdf .`
-and `docker cp codebus-run:/home/cutter/plot.png .` to copy both files.

 ## Output Files